 Preparing the LoRA Configuration

-Configure LoRA across all the attention and MLP projection layers, and prepare the quantized model for training:
+We configure LoRA across all the attention and MLP projection layers.
+Then we prepare the quantized model for training:

 from peft import LoraConfig, prepare_model_for_kbit_training, get_peft_model